 NORML supports the adoption of a legally controlled market for marijuana, where consumers can buy marijuana for personal use from a safe legal source.

 The Canna Law Group is a team of USA business attorneys focusing on the corporate, compliance, intellectual property, and consumer product issues impacting the cannabis industry.

-This was originally a guest post in March 2016 but will be updated with other organisations – if you would like your organisation added to this list please email [email protected] with the web link and a short blurb about what you are doing for the cannabis legalisation fight here in the UK.
+If you would like your organisation added to this list please email [email protected] with the web link and a short blurb about what you are doing for the cannabis legalisation fight here in the UK.

 Hopefully with the help of the organisations above we can change UK Cannabis Laws and ensure a safer and happier future for cannabis users everywhere.